Mcluky/lukes-space-script/README.md

 # 🛰️ Luke's Space Script 🪐

 Hi!
 I'm Luke, and this repository contains the first piece of code I've written that was executed in space.
 The script did not do anything particularly useful except that I can now say, that I've written code that's been in space! 🚀.
-I don't think a lot of people can claim that, so I'm pretty proud of it.
-I also don't think a lot of people can say they sent a selfie or a picture of a smoking rat to space, so I'm pretty proud of that too. 🐀

 ## 🚀 The Mission